JanneMattila/www/docs/_posts/2024/10/2024-10-21-azure-firewall-and-availability-zones.markdown

 {% include imageEmbed.html width="100%" height="100%" link="/assets/posts/2024/10/21/azure-firewall-and-availability-zones/create-firewall.png" %}

-After the deployment, you start to add network and application rules to your firewall:
+After the deployment, you add rules to your firewall:

-{% include imageEmbed.html width="100%" height="100%" link="/assets/posts/2024/10/21/azure-firewall-and-availability-zones/fw1.png" %}
+{% include imageEmbed.html width="100%" height="100%" link="/assets/posts/2024/10/21/azure-firewall-and-availability-zones/fw-rules.png" %}

 After some time, you use **Azure Advisor** and its ready-made workbook about **Reliability**: